-The Ebbetts Pass Scenic Byway Association invites you to its Annual Scenic Celebration “Come Play on the Pass” on the second Saturday in September every year.
+The Ebbetts Pass Scenic Byway Association invites you to "Come Play on the Pass" at its Annual Scenic Celebration, know locally as "Hermitfest," on the second Saturday in September in beautiful Hermit Valley each year.

 Ebbetts Pass (Hwy 4) was designated as a California State Scenic Highway in 1971 and was honored with National Scenic Byway status September 22, 2005 by the U.S Department of Transportation in Washington D.C.
 It is one of only seven nationally-designated byways in California and the 151st in the nation.
 The Ebbetts Pass Scenic Byway Association is the proud non-profit organization dedicated to preserving, enhancing and promoting the unique resources of the byway.